 In the end, I’m disappointed, largely because the film doesn’t deliver on its early promise.
 Those beautiful early passages create such an evocative, immersive mood, and it was a shame to watch that fall away.
-Even so, it’s a beautifully made and charmingly different film; I’m happy to have seen it, all the same.
+All the same, it’s a beautifully made and charmingly different film I’m happy to have seen.